 The Maryland Green Party has an annual bylaw amendment process that allows any member to propose changes and then allows all members to vote on those changes.
 The deadline for submitting amendment proposals was May 21, 2023; below are the proposals received, with a summary of each and full-text links.
-The voting period is noon June 5th through June 25th.
-The ballot will also include Maryland Green Party officers: 2 co-chairs, a treasurer, a secretary, and our delegates to the national Green Party's National Committee.
+The voting period ran from noon June 5th through June 25th.
+The ballot also included the election of Maryland Green Party officers: 2 co-chairs, a treasurer, a secretary, and our delegates to the national Green Party's National Committee.

 Article 7, Composition of the Coordinating Council

 Author: Brian Bittner, Tim Willard and Mary Rooker